CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 ### Task 1: Add a new column

-1. Navigate to Power Apps maker portal by using below URL.
-Make sure the development environment is selected.
+1. Navigate to Power Apps maker portal by using below URL if not already open.
+Make sure the development environment named **Testodl_user_<inject key="Deployment ID" enableCopy="false" /> (2)** is selected.
     ```
     https://make.powerapps.com
    ```